 available, and you have to click a link to cash in.

 - High-value "special offers" that sound too good to be true usually are.
 If it's your local pizza place offering two-for-one on Tuesdays, you might be safer.
 Think first, and think hard if you're being asked to click a link.

 - Set your phone to block apps from unknown sources.
 Many SMS phishing attacks aim to fool you into installing malicious apps – particularly on Android.
 As a precaution, block installation from unknown sources (it's in Android's Settings menu).
 If you have to unblock this (for instance to install a work app), set it back to "blocked" when you've finished.
 If you do make a mistake, this gives you another line of defense.
 It's also worth using Google's built-in "Verify Apps" function, which monitors apps for suspicious activity.

-- Don’t fall for texts from your bank which ask for “confirmation details”.
+- Don't fall for texts from your bank or credit union which ask for "confirmation details".

 Your bank may well text you – for instance to confirm a transaction on PC – but bank texts will not, ever, ask you to confirm details, or for passwords.
 Banks also won't update their apps in this way.
 If you're suspicious, don't click links, don't call any numbers in the text.
 Instead, call your bank on its "normal" number – Google it if you don't know – and check whether the text is from them.